usethesource/rascal-website/docs/Rascal/Declarations/SyntaxDefinition/Disambiguation/Priority/index.md

 *  `syntax Exp = alt<sub>1</sub> | alt<sub>2</sub> > alt<sub>3</sub> | alt<sub>4</sub>`, where the `|` signifies groups of equal priority
 *  `syntax Exp = associativity ( _alt<sub>1</sub> | ... ) > _alt<sub>2</sub>`, where an associativity group denotes a group of equal priority

-#### Types

-#### Function

 #### Description

 Priority declarations define a partial ordering between the productions _within a single non-terminal_.
 The feature is specifically designed to fit with the semantics of expression sub-languages embedded in programming languages.
-There exist other mechanisms for [Disambiguation](/docs/Rascal/Declarations/SyntaxDefinition/Disambiguation), if [Priority](/docs/Rascal/Declarations/SyntaxDefinition/Disambiguation/Priority) does not work for you.
+There exist other mechanisms for [Disambiguation](../../../../../Rascal/Declarations/SyntaxDefinition/Disambiguation), if [Priority](../../../../../Rascal/Declarations/SyntaxDefinition/Disambiguation/Priority) does not work for you.

 The semantics of a priority relation `A > B` is that B will not be nested under A in the left-most or right-most position.
 Any other position of A will allow B fine.
 Note that the priority relation you define is transitively closed, so if A > B and B > C then A > C.